PaddlePaddle/docs/docs/api_guides/low_level/layers/loss_function_en.rst

 Sequence classification
 -------------------------
-Sequence classification can be divided into the following three types:
+Sequence classification can be divided into the following two types:

 * Sequence Classification problem is that the entire sequence corresponds to a prediction label, such as text classification.
 This is a common classification problem, you can use cross entropy as the loss function.
 * Temporal Classification problem needs to label unsegmented sequences, such as speech recognition.
 For this time-based classification problem, `CTC(Connectionist Temporal Classification) <http://people.idsia.ch/~santiago/papers/icml2006.pdf>`_ loss function does not need to align input data and labels, and is able to perform end-to-end training.
 Paddle  provides a warpctc interface to calculate the corresponding loss.
 For API Reference,  please refer to :ref:`api_paddle_nn_functional_ctc_loss` .